Long-Term Disability Frequently Asked Questions

 Insurance companies often use social media accounts to monitor claimants for potential fraud.
 However, sometimes the information they are viewing is out of context, so it’s important that you understand how long-term disability insurance companies gather information from your social media history.

-Yes. the attorneys at Fields Law Firm can help you get details about your long-term disability plan from your insurance company.
+Yes. the attorneys at Fields Disability can help you get details about your long-term disability plan from your insurance company.

 If you are unable to work for any reason, it’s important to understand all of your legal options before making any decisions.
 An attorney can review your situation and recommend the best option for your specific circumstances, including FMLA, PTO, Workers’ Compensation, Social Security Disability, Short-Term Disability, Long-Term Disability and Private Disability Insurance.
 In fact, if you quit your job before speaking to an attorney, you may lose out on certain benefits that are available to you.